Updated on 2025/07/25

 researchmap

 • Cyclic Nigerosylnigerose Attenuates High-Fat Diet-Induced Fat Deposition, Colonic Inflammation, and Abnormal Glucose Metabolism and Modifies Gut Immunoglobulin a Reactivity to Commensal Bacteria.
-International journal
+Reviewed International journal

 Takeshi Tsuruta, Kei Sonoyama, Taisei Miyamoto, Qui D Nguyen, Akiko Mizote, Mao Teraoka, Naoki Nishino